WhatsApp Payments arrives in Brazil after govt suspension

-Brasilia/New Delhi, May 5 (IANS) After facing a long suspension, WhatsApp on Wednesday said it is finally launching its Payments service in Brazil as part of a gradual rollout.
+Brasilia/New Delhi: After facing a long suspension, WhatsApp on Wednesday said it is finally launching its Payments service in Brazil as part of a gradual rollout.

 Brazil's Central Bank had blocked the service in June 2020, citing concerns about competition in the payment system market.